Leveraging the impact of gut microbes to advance the efficacy of CAR-T cell immunotherapy.

 This proposal builds on our first evidence for a major role of the gut microbiome in CAR-T cell therapy and addresses these challenges by presenting a translational research strategy aimed to dissect and leverage the impact of gut microbes in its antitumor efficacy.

 In Aim 1, we will investigate the hypothesis that gut and intratumoral microbiome configurations and their metabolites are associated with the clinical response of CD19-CAR-T cells in lymphoma.
-We will also examine the immunophenotypes of these engineered T cells and the tumor immune microenvironment.
+We will explore:

-We will explore the effects of nutrition and antimicrobial drugs on microbiome features to identify potential mechanisms and therapeutic levers.
+We will examine the effects of nutrition and antimicrobial drugs on microbiome features to identify potential mechanisms and therapeutic levers.

 Aim 2: Exploring Microbiome-CAR-T Cell Interactions